-- Tasty Cupcake Created by cooking and requiring 350 skill, or you can always look on the Auction House, since enterprising players will certainly be selling them, albeit for high prices, during the holiday.
+- Tasty Cupcake Created by cooking and requiring 350 skill, or you can always look on the Auction House, since enterprising players will certainly be selling them, albeit for high prices.
 Requires two Simple Flour (purchased from any cooking supplier) and one Northern Egg per cupcake.
-If you're not willing to pay what are sure to be highly inflated prices on the Auction House for eggs, you can easily get them off most bird mobs in Northrend.
+If you're not willing to pay what are sure to be highly inflated prices on the Auction House for eggs, you can easily get them off most Northrend bird mobs.

 - Delicious Chocolate Cake The Delicious Chocolate Cake recipe is a random reward from cooking dailies.
 Most dedicated chefs are already likely to have the recipe, which requires 1 cooking skill and eight Simple Flour, four Ice Cold Milk, four Mild Spices, eight Small Eggs, one Flask of Port and three Mageroyal.
 If you don't have the recipe or the inclination to farm up the materials, you'll probably find some cakes on the Auction House, but like the Tasty Cupcake, they are likely to be very expensive.

 Daily Chores was once an achievement requiring you to do at least one daily every day for five days, but Blizzard hotfixed it to its more forgiving form.
 Just have your orphan out as you turn in five daily quests, and you'll get it.
 You don't even need to have your orphan out while you're doing the quests -- he/she just has to be around when you hand the quests in to the quest giver.